 The snow would grab the long cleats and hold tight.
 My foot would step up, leaving the ‘gripper’ securely fastened to the trail snow.
 Lost one more than once.
 A hike becomes much longer when you have to backtrack to find it!
 (This happened so frequently that I clipped the gripper to my shoe laces.
 When it did fall off, I still had it).

 Other Styles Met With Same Results, Until -

 My search for a more optimal pair led me to the “Stabil Icer”.
-(Obtained through Amazon in 2015).
-I have to say they are great.
+(Purchased in 2015).
+I have to say - they are great.

 There are a number of features that make this pair perfect for my winter hiking, both on hard-packed slippery snow and icy trails.

 First, they are very easy to put on and take off.
 Once the front wrap-over velcro strap is adjusted to the boot, no further adjustment is required.
 Slip the boot into the front.
 Secure the ankle with the back cross-over velco strap.
 Off to enjoy the trails.

 I have yet to have them fall off on any of my winter daily hikes.
 Because of their secure attachment, my boot doesn’t slip off when the gripper grabs the ice on a downhill or uphill slope.